orblivion/ntfy/.sandstorm/README_DETAILS.md

     * If ntfy handles it, we're in trouble.
 Need to inform user I guess.
 Or, just axe the whole "test notifications" thing.
     * Maybe I could just turn off storing it in a cookie or local db.
 Just leave it in a "global variable"; something that doesn't survive a page reload.
     * Solution: Just remove subscriptions for now.
-- [ ] See if I can improve reliability of upgrades with `NTFY_KEEPALIVE_INTERVAL`
+- [x] See if I can improve reliability of upgrades with `NTFY_KEEPALIVE_INTERVAL`
+    * Answer: Nah should have nothing to do with upgrades.
+Also it is related to battery life.
 - [x] See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
 Going with 4x.
 It could be 30 topics connected, but I doubt all 30 would be bursting at once.
-- [ ] Ntfy - Put Sandstorm ntfy on the [ntfy integrations page](https://docs.ntfy.sh/integrations/) next to cloudtron!
-Merge into ntfy?
 - [ ] Warn users that they need to get a new API URL once I publish the fullapi permission

 # Validate